Jeez, what’s wrong with your back?

 In general, yes.
 But keep in mind the following:

 - My areas of interest are primarily, but not exclusively, (a) maps and cartography, (b) reptiles and amphibians, and (c) science fiction and fantasy.
-I also have some interest and expertise in history, astronomy and astrophotography, and classical music.
+I also have some interest and expertise in history, science for a general audience and classical music.
 With some exceptions, the likelihood of my being able to review books outside those fields is low.

-- I review books about maps and cartography at The Map Room.
+- Books about maps and cartography are reviewed at The Map Room.
 Please see The Map Room’s reviewing guidelines for more information.

-- I’m generally not interested in reviewing self-published fiction.
+- I am generally not interested in reviewing self-published fiction.

 - The phrase “in exchange for an honest review” makes my teeth itch.